 1/2 cup of fresh orange juice

-In a pan, warm the butter and olive oil.
+In a pan, the heat butter and olive oil.
 Saute the onion.
-Add the celery and carrots and continue to cook them for a few minutes till you see it caramelising.
+Add the celery and carrots and continue to cook them for a few minutes till you see them caramelising.
 Add the salt, sugar, ginger, orange and half the stock/broth, bring to a boil and cover.
 Lower the heat and cook until everything is just cooked.
 It will take about 30 minutes.
 Add the remaining stock/broth and orange juice.
-Simmer it covered for another 30 minutes.
+Simmer it, covered, for another 30 minutes.

 To garnish, sprinkle with coconut milk or cream and finely chopped parsley, mint, or coriander.
 Serve hot.